Skip to main content

 Colgate-Palmolive Co

-Below we outline of some of these issues.
-To see the full detailed stories, and Colgate Palmolive's overall ethical rating, please sign in or subscribe.
+Below we outline some of these issues.
+To see the full detailed stories, and Colgate-Palmolive's overall ethical rating, please sign in or subscribe.

 Environment

-Colgate uses palm oil, palm kernel oil and derivatives in soap products, toothpaste, antiperspirants, deodorants and house cleaners.
-Colgate did say that it had been a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2007, so we looked at their communications with the RSPO from 2017.
-These claimed that 68% of its palm oil, palm kernel oil and palm oil derivatives were RSPO certified.
+Colgate-Palmolive uses palm oil, palm kernel oil and derivatives in soap products, toothpaste, antiperspirants, deodorants and house cleaners.
+It’s a member of the Roundtable on Sustainable Palm Oil (RSPO), so we looked at their communications with the RSPO.

 Animals